Nov 10, 2025 Chinenye Ozowara

 How do you create a stakeholder management plan?

 A well-designed stakeholder management plan is the foundation for building productive relationships and steering your project toward success.
-Here's a proven step-by-step approach for developing an effective stakeholder management plan tailored to projects across government, infrastructure, mining, renewable energy, energy, forestry, and healthcare sectors.
+Here's a proven step-by-step approach for developing an effective stakeholder management plan tailored to projects across government, infrastructure, mining, renewable energy, forestry, and healthcare sectors.

-1. Set clear objectives
+Step 1.
+Set clear objectives

 Start by defining what you want to achieve with your stakeholder management plan.
 Consider why stakeholder engagement is important for your project, the outcomes you hope for, and the degree of support or collaboration required from each stakeholder group.
 Establishing objectives up front gives your plan a solid direction and helps measure success later on.

-2. Identify relevant stakeholders
+Step 2.
+Identify relevant stakeholders

 List all stakeholders who are impacted by, have an interest in, or can influence your project.
 This might include government agencies, regulators, community leaders, environmental groups, landowners, industry partners, suppliers, and Indigenous representatives.
 Note their organization, location, level of influence, interests, and expectations.
+You can use Jambo management software as a reliable stakeholder information database to create a profile for all identified stakeholders.

 Learn more about the process of identifying your stakeholders→

-4. Interview and understand stakeholder perspectives
+Step 4.
+Interview and understand stakeholder perspectives

 Through interviews or surveys, engage your key stakeholders early to uncover their expectations, goals, concerns, and preferred communication methods.
 Helpful questions include: What are your top priorities for this project?
 What concerns do you have?
 How would you like to receive updates?
 Understanding these perspectives early helps customize your strategy and pre-empt possible conflicts or misunderstandings.